ozntel/django-cv-builder/README.md

 sudo apt-get install -y wkhtmltopdf xvfb
 ```

+Otherwise, the view created for downloading the PDF version of the CV will create an error.
-Otherwise, you can always print the CV using Google Chrome's built-in "Print to PDF" functionality.
+However, you can always print the CV using Google Chrome's built-in "Print to PDF" functionality.

 If you liked the application, you can always show your appreciation by starring my repo :)